Sahitharyan03/Sahitharyan03/README.md

 <!-- SECTION B: ABOUT ME -->
 ## 🧑‍💻 About Me

-I'm a passionate **Data Analyst** with **2 years of experience** turning raw data into meaningful insights and building scalable, data-driven solutions.
+I'm a passionate **Software Developer** with **2 years of experience** turning raw data into meaningful insights and building scalable, data-driven solutions.
 I thrive at the intersection of analytics, full-stack development, and cloud infrastructure.

 - 🔭 Currently building AI-powered data pipelines and analytics dashboards
 - 🌱 Exploring **Generative AI**, **LLM APIs**, and advanced cloud architectures